m7a/jmbb/README.md

 ### The archive backup

 On an irregular schedule, new blocks that were collected upon shutdown are archived to separate machine.
-After arriving there, the new integrity check feature is used to check the existent and newly created blocks' consistency.
+After arriving there, the integrity check feature is used to check the existent and newly created blocks' consistency.
 This archive acts in a pull-based fashion and does not ever overwrite existent data to achive some resistance against file corruption caused by malware.